seesmof/University-Universytet/61D/process.md

 - DELETE /posts/:id → delete a post

 Another idea showed up: to make an e-commerce store with an admin panel for adding and updating the products.
 The domain would be an e-store of pizzas.

+Started making a Django app.
+To make a uv directory you run `uv init DirName` and then `uv add PackageName` to add a package. (`uv add django` to add Django, for example).

+Made a Django app, but it's really not good.
+It is much better to have one framework that is best at frontend and another that is best for backend.
+React (Next.js) and Node.js (Express.js) are my pics for now.